 St. Andrews-by-the-Sea, New Brunswick

 Canada’s oldest seaside resort town, St. Andrews-by-the-Sea is set on the edge of a peninsula pointing south into the Bay of Fundy.
 Founded in the 18th century by Loyalists, the town quickly became a popular summer retreat for the region’s well-heeled citizens.
 Around a dozen buildings survive from the town’s origins in the 1700s, while several hundred others date back to the late 19th century.
-Relatively unspoilt by modern development, the town’s wide, tree-lined streets evoke the atmosphere of centuries past.
+Relatively unspoiled by modern development, the town’s wide, tree-lined streets evoke the atmosphere of centuries past.
 Water Street, which runs along the shoreline, is lined with appealing restaurants, boutiques, and artists’ studios.

 Mahone Bay, Nova Scotia

 Mahone Bay is an archetypal maritime town, defined by three historic churches which are said to be among the most photographed in Canada.
-Founded in the mid-18th century, this quaint town borders a serene eponymous bay that’s home to more than one hundred islands.
+Founded in the mid-18th century, this quaint town borders a serene and eponymous bay that’s home to more than 100 islands.
 The town’s Main Street, which runs along the bay, is lined with fine restaurants, 19th-century architecture, antique shops, and galleries.
 The pretty bay is a popular spot for kayaking and sailing.
-There are miles of trails weaving around the surrounding South Shore which can be explored by foot or bike in the summer; or cross-country ski in the winter.
+There are miles of trails weaving around the surrounding South Shore which can be explored by foot or bike in the summer; or cross-country skiing in the winter.

-Whistler is a charming alpine village nestled in the shadow of the impressive Whistler and Blackcomb mountains.
+Whistler is a charming village nestled in the shadow of the impressive Whistler and Blackcomb mountains.
 One of the world’s most famous ski resorts, Whistler’s two mountains provide over 8,000 acres of skiable terrain.
-Summer in Whistler is equally beautiful, with opportunities for excellent mountain biking, river rafting, horseback riding, and hiking amide stunning mountain scenery.
+Summer in Whistler is equally beautiful, with opportunities for excellent mountain biking, river rafting, horseback riding, and hiking amid stunning mountain scenery.
 The town itself is a purpose-built resort town dating back to the 1970s.
 Home to some superb restaurants, the town is quaint, organized, and compact, with almost everything reachable in a short walk.
 Located a two-hour drive from Vancouver, the town is best reached by driving along the stunning Sea to Sky Highway.

 Baie St-Paul, Quebec